9 Examples of Buyer Personas for B2B & B2C Brands

 - Explore a range of buyer persona examples to help you build your own personas.

-A buyer persona template should include any information that may be useful to both marketing as well as your sales team.
+Buyer persona templates should include any information that may be useful to both marketing as well as your sales team.
 Ultimately, your template should help you understand decision-making behavior as well as common objections customers have to your brand.
 Your marketing personas may be very different from the personas of other companies.
 There’s no right or wrong way to put a persona together.

 What’s important is that you gain value out of the insight derived from your personas so that you can connect with your audience more effectively.
 Ideally, your personas make your marketing efforts easier.